 contributions to the group.

-Following the party, a group got together to discuss the idea of a
+party, a group got together to discuss the idea of a medieval re-creation and

-The Californians incorporated as a non-profit educational society,
+Californians incorporated as a non-profit educational society, started forming

-started forming groups, and as a result the Society for Creative Anachronism (SCA)
+groups, and as a result the Society for Creative Anachronism (SCA) was formed.

-SCA’s “Knowne World” is divided into eighteen Kingdoms, each with it’s
+The SCA’s “Knowne World” is divided into eighteen Kingdoms, each

-own King and Queen who rule by right of arms.
+with it’s own King and Queen who rule by right of Arms.